formatjs/intl-messageformat/README.md

 #### Locale Resolution

-`IntlMessageFormat` uses `Intl.PluralRules.supportedLocalesOf()` to determine which locale data to use based on the `locales` value passed to the constructor.
+`IntlMessageFormat` uses `Intl.NumberFormat.supportedLocalesOf()` to determine which locale data to use based on the `locales` value passed to the constructor.
 The result of this resolution process can be determined by call the `resolvedOptions()` prototype method.

 #### `resolvedOptions()` Method